Kathryn Barger

-Kathryn Ann Barger-Leibrich (born in 1960) is an American politician who is a member of the Los Angeles County Board of Supervisors for the 5th District since 2016 and is the Chair of Los Angeles County.
-A member of the Republican Party, Barger served as Chair of Los Angeles County from 2019-2020 and 2024-present.
+Kathryn Ann Barger-Leibrich (born in 1960) is an American politician who is a member of the Los Angeles County Board of Supervisors for the 5th District since 2016.
+A member of the Republican Party, Barger served as Chair of Los Angeles County from 2019-2020 and 2024-2025.
 She previously served as Chief Deputy Supervisor and Chief of Staff to her predecessor Mayor Michael D. Antonovich.

 Political career

 Barger began her career in government in 1988 when she interned in the office of Los Angeles County Supervisor Michael D. Antonovich.
 By 2001 she had risen up the ranks to become Antonovich's chief of staff.